PowerConnect Developer Guide

 - 2a1.
 System overrides the existing comment with the new comment.

-Use Case: UC04 - Listing all students
+Use Case: UC04 - Listing all students in the selected class.

 MSS: